 We are an internationally diversified company principally focused on the development, lease or ownership, and operation of entertainment and real estate assets in the United States, Australia, and New Zealand.
-As of June 30, 2019, we operate in two business segments:
+As of September 30, 2019, we operate in two business segments:

-- · Cinema exhibition, through our 60 multiplex cinemas; and, - · Real estate, including real estate development and the rental of retail, commercial and live theatre assets.
+- · Cinema exhibition, through our 58 multiplex cinemas; and, - · Real estate, including real estate development and the rental or licensing of retail, commercial and live theatre assets.